pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 and implements commands and queries that support user interfaces.

-Just like the library's original :ref:`application class <Application objects>`, :class:`~eventsourcing.dcb.application.DCBApplication` selects and constructs a DCB :ref:`recorder <DCB recorders>` at run-time, according to its environment variable configuration.
+Just like the library's original :ref:`application class <Application objects>`, :class:`~eventsourcing.dcb.application.DcbApplication` selects and constructs a DCB :ref:`recorder <DCB recorders>` at run-time, according to its environment variable configuration.
 This means we can define a DCB application independently of persistence infrastructure, and then run it in different ways at different times.

-The :class:`~eventsourcing.dcb.application.DCBApplication` class also supports the higher-level abstractions described above.
+The :class:`~eventsourcing.dcb.application.DcbApplication` class also supports the higher-level abstractions described above.
 It has a :ref:`repository <DCB repository>` to support working with perspectives.
-It also has a method :func:`~eventsourcing.dcb.application.DCBApplication.do` which supports working with :ref:`slices <Slice>` by advancing and executing a slice, then saving new decisions.
+It also has a method :func:`~eventsourcing.dcb.application.DcbApplication.do` which supports working with :ref:`slices <Slice>` by advancing and executing a slice, then saving new decisions.

-It is also possible to use the :ref:`basic DCB objects <DCB objects>` directly with an application, and to extend :class:`~eventsourcing.dcb.application.DCBApplication` to support any other higher-level style you may wish to invent.
+It is also possible to use the :ref:`basic DCB objects <DCB objects>` directly with an application, and to extend :class:`~eventsourcing.dcb.application.DcbApplication` to support any other higher-level style you may wish to invent.

 The example below shows how to write command and query methods using :ref:`enduring objects <enduring object>`, :ref:`groups <group>`, and :ref:`slices <slice>`.

 .. code-block:: python

-    from eventsourcing.dcb.application import DCBApplication
+    from eventsourcing.dcb.application import DcbApplication

-    class CourseSubscriptions(DCBApplication):
+    class CourseSubscriptions(DcbApplication):
         def register_student(self, name: str) -> str:
             student = Student(student_id=f"student-{uuid4()}", name=name, max_courses=5)
             self.repository.save(student)